 Indeed, the U.S. is negotiating with Turkey, over the objection of the Taliban, to maintain "security" at the Kabul International Airport.

-Undoubtedly, the Turkish political/military/corporate elite, who have their own expansionary ambitions, will use its drones, among them the semi-autonomous Kargu 2, to try to hold the airport and surrounding territory.
+Security at the Kabul airport will now be handled by Turkey.
+The U.S. apparently has not sealed the deal with Turkey, and the Taliban completely objects.
+[Source: arabnews.com] Undoubtedly, the Turkish political/military/ corporate elite, who have their own expansionary ambitions, will use its drones, among them the semi-autonomous Kargu 2, to try to hold the airport and surrounding territory.

-The Black Alliance for Peace released a statement on June 25, opposing "any effort to prolong the U.S. war on the Afghan people, including efforts to keep the United States engaged in any form in Afghanistan."
+The Black Alliance for Peace released a statement on June 25 opposing "any effort to prolong the U.S. war on the Afghan people, including efforts to keep the United States engaged in any form in Afghanistan."

 The statement expressed concern for "the continued operation of U.S. special forces and mercenaries (or contractors) in Afghanistan, as well as U.S.-pledged support for Turkish military defense of Kabul International Airport, a site that has continued to be a major U.S. military stronghold to support its imperial presence."